 📘 Why Kashmir?
 Why now?
 Why solo?

-As I write this in October, ahead of my February 2026 trip, I’ll be flying solo.
-At least until I meet up with a group of like-minded ski adventurers (who I haven’t met but believe are from Australia) who also signed up with Gulmarg Powder Guides during the same week.
+My friends’ cancellation meant I’d be going on my own, at least until I meet up with a group of like-minded ski adventurers (who I haven’t met but believe are from Australia) who also signed up with Gulmarg Powder Guides for the same week.

 “All we can do is use the present well.”